honamig/cse340-final-project-gonda/README.md

 ## Known Limitations

-- Vehicle images use placeholder URLs (placehold.co) rather than uploaded photos.
 - There is no pagination on vehicle listing pages; all vehicles in a category are shown on a single page.
 - Employee and owner accounts cannot be edited or removed from the owner dashboard once created.
-- Code organization follows a routes/controllers/models split rather than a `src/`-based convention.
-This could be revisited in a future iteration for closer alignment with common Node.js project layouts.

 ## Live Deployment